RobertLemmens/ark-scala/README.md

 # ark-scala
-:coffee: Ark library in pure scala.
+:coffee: An Ark library in pure scala.

 The goal of this project is to bring Scala to the Ark Ecosystem.
 Scala introduces type-safety, immutability and functional programming without sacrificing the benefits of a more object-oriented language.